+Q6.
+How many pieces of information do you need to construct congruent trapeziums?
 Task 8: Constructing a pentagon Q1.
 Now that you all know what conditions give constructions of congruent triangles or congruent quadrilaterals, let us figure out how to construct congruent pentagons.
-So, if the minimum conditions for making congruent triangles are three, and that for congruent quadrilaterals are five, what do you think is the number of minimum conditions needed to construct congruent pentagons?
+So, if the minimum conditions fo making congruent triangles are three, and that for congruent quadrilaterals are five, what do you think in he number of minimum conditions needed to construct congruent pentagons?
 Q2.
 Imagine that you have to write to your friend about a pentagon.
-Now think of the minimum information that you can send him/her, such that he/she gets the exact same pentagon as the one you had in your mind.
+Now think of the minimum information that you can send him/her, such that he/she gets the exact same pentagon as the one you have n your mind.
 What information you will send?
 Check whether what you suggested as the minimum information really works.
-Try drawing different pentagons for the information you said you would give your friend in the question above.
+Try drawing difference that the information you said you would give your friend in the question above.
 Q3.
 Think about why this set of information will lead to congruent or non-congruent pentagons.
 Q4.
 List the conditions that worked for making a unique pentagon.